JetBrains/space-kotlin-sdk/README.md

 ## Getting Started

 We will need to [register an application](https://www.jetbrains.com/help/space/applications.html) to work with the Space API.
 There are various application types, all supporting different authentication flows.

-For this example, we will use a *Service Account*.
+For this example, we will use a *Client application*.
+Make sure to enable the *Client Credentials Flow* in your application's *Authentication* settings.

 ### Create a Connection